stats4sd/ccrp-soils/README.md

+NOTE: This repo is no longer active.
+The latest CRFS Soils data platform can be found here: https://github.com/stats4sd/ccrp-soil-health

 # CCRP Soils Data Platform

 This soils platform is the result of a collaboration between the Soils and the Research Methods Support teams, a pair of cross-cutting projects from the Collaborative Crop Research Program (CCRP).